Grant-Archibald-MS/powerfuldev-testing/context/getting-started.md

 We also welcome you to join community-driven discussions, add comments on discussion topics, share your insights, and collaboratively explore how testing concepts can be effectively applied to the solutions you build and maintain.

-To dive deeper into these topics and join the conversation, visit [discussions](../discussion/README.md).
+To dive deeper into these topics and join the conversation, visit <a href="/powerfuldev-testing/discussions/">discussions</a>.

 ## Give Your Feedback